Postpartum Hormones: What’s Happening and 7 Ways to Heal Naturally

 Hormone imbalance 1 year after childbirth

-How long do postpartum hormones last?
+How long do postpartum hormones take to balance?

 “It could take up to two years for a woman’s progesterone to normalize after each pregnancy.”